-The Texas Higher Education Coordinating Board (Coordinating Board) requests Texas public postsecondary institutions submit pre-proposals for consideration of funding a Perkins State Leadership Grant for state fiscal year 2015, (September 1, 2014 through August 31, 2015).
+The Texas Higher Education Coordinating Board (Coordinating Board) requests that Texas public postsecondary institutions submit Pre-Proposals for consideration of funding a Perkins State Leadership Grant for state fiscal year 2016, (September 1, 2015 through August 31, 2016).
 This RFA sets forth qualifications for eligible applicants interested in obtaining a Perkins State Leadership Grant.
-The purpose of each leadership project must address one of the ten priority topics listed in Section 10.2 of this RFA and must support the goals and objectives identified and described in the following documents:
+The purpose of each leadership project must address one of the x priority topics listed in Section 10.2 of this RFA and must support the goals and objectives identified and described in the following documents:

-- Texas State Plan 2008-2013 under the Perkins Act - Closing the Gaps: The Texas Higher Education Plan - Requirements of the Perkins Act.
+- Texas State Plan 2008-2013 under the Perkins Act, - 60x30TX: The Texas Higher Education Plan, and - Requirements of the Perkins Act.